sidjas17/Getting-and-Cleaning-Data/README.md

 # Getting-and-Cleaning-Data

-Steps to reproduce this project
+A.Steps to reproduce this project

   1.Open the R script run_analysis.r using a text editor.

   2.Change the parameter of the setwd function call to the working directory/folder (i.e., the folder where these the R script file is saved).

-Run the R script run_analysis.r.
+  3.Run the R script run_analysis.r.

-Results produced
+B.Results produced

   1.Tidy dataset file tidydata.txt

   2.Codebook file codebook.md